rockstorm101/zippey/README.md

 during git add/commit ("clean" process) and recover the original zip-based file after git checkout ("smudge" process).
 Since diff is taken on the "cleaned" file after file is added, it is likely real changes to file can be reflected by original git diff command.
+This also solves the problem that the diff results for these files being useless and not readable for humanbeings.

 ## File Format